-Real Goods in Hopland is a solar educational center that was built on site in the mid 1990’s.
-Their original history dates back to the 1970’s founder John Schaeffer started Real Goods in the town of Willits (and he actually sold the first solar panel in the United States).
+Real Goods in Hopland is a solar educational center that was built in the mid 1990’s.
+Their original history dates back to the 1970’s; founder John Schaeffer started Real Goods in the town of Willits (and he actually sold the first solar panel in the United States).
 They are located at 13771 South Highway 101 on the east side of the road.
 You will see the signs for Real Goods as you drive up the 101.
-Real Goods suggests you donate $3/vehicle as you enter their center and pass the “info booth” – if you are visiting on a non crowded day, chances are there will not be anyone in this booth.
+Real Goods suggests you donate $5/vehicle as you enter the center and pass the “info booth” – if you are visiting on a non crowded day, chances are there will not be anyone in this booth.

 The Solar Living Center is located on 12 acres of land.
 As you wind through their facilities on their gravel road you will pass nicely landscaped gardens with several small ponds (including one in the shape of a heart).
 The short gravel road ends in a gravel parking lot (not far from the lavender maze).
-You will see several Electric Vehicle (EV) charging stations in this parking lot.
+You will see several Electric Vehicle (EV) charging stations in this parking lot including special parking spots for Tesla owners.
 You will also see solar cells, in fact quite a few of them.
 This is where the Living Center gets its electricity.

 Real Goods sells a variety of solar and other energy efficient products.
 One of our favorites is the dynamo charging solar radio.
 This radio can run very well on solar energy, or you can use batteries, or you can wind it to charge it.
 On a clear sunny day I can run this radio all day just off of the small cells located on the top.